asifane/WorckshopIOT/README.md

 # Description
-Web application for smart home bases on MERN stack.
+Web application for Smart Home, based on MERN stack.

 # How to install and run
 **Client**